roman-milk/roman-milk.github.io/doctoral-discipline-pt-02.md

  "Your routine will be the same each day, Young Lady.
 I will drive you to and from school.
 I will pick out your school clothes.
 When you come home you may get a drink and go potty, then you will report to your room to study or write your papers.
 You will wear this black collar at all times when at home."

  I couldn't believe the way he was talking to me.
 Did he really say go potty as if I were in elementary school and this collar thing, what was that all about?
 I felt him take the collar and place it around my neck, and then he connected a leash to the collar.
 I felt him leading me back up the stairs.
 "You will walk one pace behind me and to my left subbie or I will discipline you," He stated.
 "This all part of your training to get good grades," I heard him say to me.
-Report_Story #2